 Bruce Gilden Takes Street Photos Like You've Never Seen Before

 Magnum is probably the most famous photo agency in the world.
-Even if you haven't heard of it, chances are you're familiar with its images, be they Robert Capa's coverage of the Spanish Civil War or Martin Parr's very British holiday-scapes.
-Unlike most agencies, Magnum's members are selected by the other photographers on the agency, so becoming a member is a gruelling process.
-As part of an ongoing partnership with Magnum, we've been profiling some of their photographers.
+Even if you haven't heard of it, chances are you're familiar with its images, like Robert Capa's coverage of the Spanish Civil War or Martin Parr's very British holiday-scapes.
+Unlike most agencies, Magnum's members are selected by the other photographers, so becoming a member is a gruelling process.
+As part of an ongoing partnership with Magnum, we will be profiling some of their photographers over the coming weeks.

-New Yorker Bruce Gilden is famous for his street photography.
+Bruce Gilden is most famous for his New York street photography.
 These days, that term might conjure up the idea of plonkers with DSLRs taking photos of Supreme-clad youths posing on street corners.
-But Gilden's signature style of in-your-face street portraiture reveals far more about the world we live in than that; from NYC locals to Haitian hurricane survivors and Japanese Yakuza members.
-We spoke to him about having a thick skin, the state of modern America and why Haiti is still his favourite place to work.
+But Gilden's signature style of in-your-face street portraiture reveals far more about the world we live in than that.
+He's taken photos of everyone from NYC locals to Haitian hurricane survivors to Japanese Yakuza members.
+We spoke to him about having thick skin, the state of modern America, and why Haiti is still his favorite place to shoot.
 You can see more of his work in VICE here.

-VICE: "Street photography" is a term that’s maybe become overused these days, and its meaning has changed somewhat.
+VICE: "Street photography" is a term that’s become overused these days, and its meaning has changed somewhat.
 How you would describe what you do?
-Is it a term you're happy with?
+Is that a term you're happy with?

 HAITI.
 Port-au-Prince.
 Cemetery.
 1988.

 Your style of photography is very up-close and personal, which I imagine could cause problems.
 How do those dangers and risks compare to those taken by other photographers who are, say, embedded in a warzone?